PaperMC/PaperDocs/source/java-update/index.rst

 if the variable is not present, create a new variable with ``New...`` in the *lower* half of the window, and name it ``JAVA_HOME``.
-You now want to ``Browse Directory...`` and find the Java directory under ``C:\Program Files\AdoptOpenJDK`` in the Windows Explorer window:
+You now want to ``Browse Directory...`` and find the Java directory under ``C:\Program Files\Eclipse Foundation`` in the Windows Explorer window:

 .. image:: java-update-assets/windows-browse-directory.png